MAKO Series: D1 High-Fidelity Delay

 • Revised the Vintage program to emulate a tape delay.

 • Added USB functionality for firmware updates via walrusaudio.io.

 Each program can be fully customized to your taste and playing style with the Tweak knob.
 Flip the toggle switch to Mod to bring in a tasteful modulation to your delay trails.
 Tone will brighten or darken your delay trails.
 Age will add some grit and wear reminiscent of vintage delay units.
 Subdivisions can be easily changed between quarter, eighth and dotted eighth.

 Digital - The Digital delay program offers a clean and crystal-clear delay that is perfect for rhythmic guitar parts where ultra-defined echoes are desired.

-Mod - The Mod delay progam has unique modulation LFOs applied to the repeats that are random and run at multiple rates to create unpredictable pitch modulation.
-This results in very unique sounding repeats perfect for warping minds and scattering trains of thought.
+Mod - The Mod delay program has unique modulation LFOs applied to random repeats and run at multiple rates to create unpredictable pitch modulation.
+This results in unique sounding repeats perfect for warping minds and scattering trains of thought.

-Vintage – The Vintage program allows for analog delay inspired tones to be achieved with complex filtering applied to the repeats.
-Use the tone knob at low settings for darker filtering and at higher settings to roll off low end.
+Vintage – The Vintage program allows for analog tape delay-inspired tones to be achieved with complex filtering applied to the repeats.
+Use the tone knob at low settings for darker filtering and at higher settings to roll off the low end.